 Also, a quick disclaimer: this blog post includes Affiliate links!
 If you decide to purchase any of my mentioned services, I might get a small commission at no additional cost to you.
 Thanks for keeping this blog alive!

-So, please, take this incredibly simple guide to starting your own website as my gift to you!
+So, please, take this incredibly simple guide to starting a website as my gift to you!
 In several really easy and kind of quick steps, I’ve explained one sequence of coming up with your own self-hosted website.

 The whole process consists of two parts: